giovannifoletto/thesis-da/README.md

 To find the name of the dataset, you can use the `.dvc` files in the repo.
 The name of the resource are the same but without `.dvc` at the end.

+**ATTENTION**: If you are using the repo on a remote server, I suggest using the DVC VSCode plugin to handle the login procedure for you.
+There are no other ways.